TheWizKidRunnerUp/Neil-Patel-Bluestamp-Engineering-Portfolio/index.md

 Finally, I just continually run the computer side code infinitely so it can detect the USB connection and interact with the device when it is connected.

+## Raspberry Pi

+My second modification was to try and make the drum sequencer self-sufficient with only power.
+Right now I am using my MacBook to provide the processing and audio files through GarageBand, but I wanted to use a Raspberry Pi instead of my computer so it could all fit in a relatively tiny box.
+In the beginning, I thought I could just plug the Drum sequencer into the Pi and use a normal audio interface like Ardour.
+Unfortunately, this was my biggest blunder because of many issues.
+First, the MIDI was not recognized, so I had to configure it in the command line.
+Second, Ardour would produce crackly and bad audio, so I tried to go directly through the Jack server itself (Jack is one of the audio systems built into the Raspberry Pi).
+Next, I tried to run the inputs from the MIDI through a Drumgizmo (this provides the necessary drum sound files) and then output it using Jack.
+Unfortunately again, this produced the same crackly and bad audio.
+I then tried using Fluidsynth, which replaced the Drumgizmo in this equation with its own sound files.
+Unfortunately for the third time, this did not work, producing the same crackly and bad audio.
+Finally, I changed the OS to an audio-focused one.
+This ultimately did nothing to fix my problem, and I had to give up on this modification.

 ## Casing

-For my second modification, I CADed the case and printed it.
+For my third modification, I CADed the case and printed it.
 I wanted to do this case because it makes it way more presentable and finished.
 In my top part of the case, I had to add holes for all the switches, buttons, and the display.
 I added a slant for the display so it is more comfortable for the user to see it.
 The bottom part was just a box that held the breadboard securely.
 The buttons were secured against the top part, and the display was a snug fit into space.

 <img src="caseproject.png" width="600" height="450">